molmod/openmm-tutorial-msbs/setup_laptop.md

 :warning: **As of May 2022, the installation of OpenMM on Windows is broken.**
 Technical details of this issue can be found below.
 For now, Windows users are advised to run their calculations on a high-performance cluster (HPC), which typically runs on Linux.
-As explained below, the Windows Subsytem for Linux may be a workaround.
+As explained below, the Windows Subsytem for Linux may be a workaround, but it comes with yet other bugs, for which you need to apply workarounds.
+Some of the Windows issues are fairly old and don't seem to get fixed in short term.
+Most of the simulation software is developed for Unix platforms (macOS and Linux), and Windows is mainly an aftertought for most developers, which explains the poor support for Windows.

 ## Installation